CivicTechTO/ttc_subway_times/doc/DataDictionary.md

 | container   | all_stations        | Whether the call to the API succeeded (ie gathered relevant data) or failed                           | Success             | Typically always success - be worried if not                                                                                                                                                                                                                                                                                                                                                                                                                      |                                                                                 |
 | container   | create_date         | Timestamp created by API for the request                                                              | 2017-02-05 23:32:40 |                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |                                                                                 |

-## Data Mapping for Line ID and Station ID:
+## Data Mapping for Line ID and Station ID

 Note that some station names have two Station IDs.
 For example, Bloor-Yonge has IDs 22 and 50.
 ID #22 corresponds to the Yonge-University line whereas ID #50 corresponds to the Bloor-Danforth line.